Walking is great low impact exercise and a fantastic place to start if you haven't exercised in a while.

 NHS Couch to 5k Walking to Running

 Starting with a brisk 5 min walk to running a 5k without stopping with a 9 week plan.
 This is a running plan designed to get complete beginners from couch potato to running 5k (or 30 minutes) in nine weeks.
 Virtually free - all you need is a decent pair of trainers and an MP3 player (a mobile phone will do) - Easy - a motivating 'personal trainer' tells you exactly when to stop and start.
 The plan sets three runs per week with a day of rest between each run.
-Click here to find out more.
+Download Couch to 5k podcasts.

 Parkrun organise free, weekly, 5km timed runs around the world.
 They are open to everyone, free, and are safe and easy to take part in.
 Its free to sign up and free to enter.
-We have two in the district Evesham Parkrun and Hanbury Parkrun
+We have one in the district Evesham parkrun.

 Kids run for free

 Kids Run Free is a charity that organises fun, running based activities for children in their local parks and schools.
 Currently they have two children's running programmes: Kids Run Free Running Races and Kids' Marathon.
 Locations nationwide including Pershore (Abbey Park), Worcester and Alcester.
-To find out more click here.
+Find out more on the Kids Run Free website.